ADHD Medication Q&A: Side Effects, Dosages, Precautions & More

 Start with the lowest dose of a stimulant ADHD medication, increasing it periodically with your clinician’s oversight and guidance.
 Continue to increase the dose, as long as the target symptoms improve without side effects.
 At some point, however, you’ll increase the dose and won’t see further improvement.
 At that point, the previous dose is the optimal dose.

 When working with small children who have difficulty giving feedback, clinicians use scales (the Connor global index scale, for instance), which compare the patient to children of the same gender and age who don’t have ADHD.

 5. How Long Does It Take for ADHD Medication to Work?

-Stimulant ADHD medications are effective as soon as they cross the blood-brain barrier, which takes 45 to 60 minutes.
+Stimulant ADHD medications are effective as soon as they cross the blood-brain barrier, which usually takes 45 to 60 minutes.
 Consequently, in adults, it is possible to change the dose of stimulant meds every day to determine the optimal dose in less than a week.
 Children often lack the ability to tell the clinician how the medication is affecting their functioning and mood.
-For patients under the age of 15, the medication dose can be raised only once a week, to allow time for parents and teachers to assess the effect on symptoms.
+For patients under the age of 15, the medication dose can be raised only once a week to allow time for parents and teachers to assess the effect on symptoms.

 6. What Are Common ADHD Medication Side Effects?

 Common side effects of ADHD medications in children and adults include the following: